chen1649chenli/personal-academic-web/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Consumer Financial Market
+- Integrating Machine Learning with Econometric Models
-- Consumer Search for Information
+- Consumer Financial Markets and Lending
-- Loyalty Program
+- Market Intervention for Equity and Inclusion

 # Education to show in About widget
 education: